Rainbow Challenge Day 18 - Purple

 @cocokinetic

 Mauritius, January 2023: I've been interested in photography for just under a year.
-I began posting to this site April 2022, but opened up...
+I began posting to 365 in April 2022 but opened up...

 photos